 Be sure to allow time to check out the Greenbrier River Trail.
 There are ample opportunities for a refreshing summer dip as it follows 78 miles of the longest free-flowing river in the East.
 Winding through quiet back-country, its mellow 1-percent grade, gravel-packed path and numerous access points make it easy for all ages and skill levels.

-2. JUMP IN THE GREENBRIER RIVER.
+2. JUMP ON THE GREENBRIER RIVER.
 Kayaking, canoeing and tubing are just some of the popular pastimes on this wide, peaceful river.
 Relaxing, quiet stretches alternate with easy Class I and II rapids.
 Bring along a vessel, gear and some snacks.
 Make a day of it.
 And jump on in.
 The water feels great!

 3. EXPERIENCE AMERICA'S RESORT.
 It doesn't cost a thing to visit America's Resort and stroll around the grand hotel and lavishly landscaped grounds.
 The Greenbrier holds more than two centuries of rich history.
 It’s hosted world leaders and celebrities and witnessed vital events in the American Chronicle.
-Explore and experience how it came to be America's Resort through the declassified cold war Bunker Tour or a scenic carriage ride around the grounds.
+Explore and experience how it came to be America's Resort through the declassified cold war Bunker Tour or take a scenic carriage ride around the grounds.
 If there's time, enjoy dinner at Draper's, The Greenbrier's iconic southern diner, detailed in lavish style.

 4. DRIVE THE COUNTRY ROADS.
 Mile-after-mile of scenic back-roads wind along creeks and over hills, cutting across lush farmlands and through covered bridges.
 US Route 60 follows the path of the old Midland Trail, dating back to the early days of buffalo and Native American travel.
 US Route 219 was once an Indian warpath.
 It’s no coincidence the two “trails” cross in downtown Lewisburg.